kandaguru17/blog-app-ui/README.md

 This project uses :

-- Axios : To consume the Restful API endpoints
+- axios : To consume the Restful API endpoints
 - react-router-dom : To Route between components
-- Bootstrap/jquery/popper.js: Styling utilities
+- bootstrap/jquery/popper.js: Styling utilities

 ### Features

 - View a list of posts
 - View each post in detail with the associated comments
-- pagination
+- Pagination
-- search function to filter the post list based on a keyword present in title or body of the post
+- Search function to filter the post list based on a keyword present in title or body of the post

 ### Run